exts/basic-resources/README.md

 # WIP

 This document is going to get updated over time, not often, but as I learn more I can share more.
 A lot of this is from information I've gathered over the years and my attempt at giving you some resources on where to start.

-Especially if you're unsure where to look because programming is broken up into different areas which can be confusing especially if you're looking at web development stuff when you're trying to get into game development.
+I'm no teacher, but I'll gladly try to point you in the right direction.

 # Common Tools